Abdelnaem2002/Analysis-BI/README.md

 - **Microsoft Excel**.
 - **SSISe**.
 - **SQL Server**.
-- **Power BI**: Set up Power BI for visualizing the data.
+- **Power BI**: Set up Power BI to visualize the data.

 ## Usage
 - Excel: Ensure Data is Good And Make Some Analysis.
 - SSIS: Use SSIS to manage and Move Data From Excel To SSIS.
-- Sql Server: SQL will process the data To Make Star Schema And Dim ,Fact.
+- SQL Server: SQL will process the data To Make Star Schema And Dim, Fact.
 - Visualize Data in Power BI: Open Power BI and ensure real-time data is visualized from SQL Server.